renevanosnabrugge/vslive-docker-handson/07. Docker compose/readme.md

 ```
 docker-compose up --scale gamingwebapp=10
 ```
->But how do balance the load?
+>But how do you balance the load?